 Don’t just set it and forget it

-Using CollegeAdvantage’s annual increase option is a great way to create the backbone of your college savings and there are more options to grow your account even larger.
-One of the options is to create a Ugift code.
-Ugift is a free service through our recordkeeping service, Ascensus.
+Using CollegeAdvantage’s annual increase option is a great way to strengthen the backbone of your college savings and there are more options to grow your account even more.
+One of the options is to create an Ugift code.
+Ugift is a free service through our recordkeeping partner, Ascensus.
 This code allows loved ones to donate to the 529 plan for birthdays, holidays, and all those “just because” reasons that pop up throughout the year.
 The Ugift advantage is that you aren’t giving out the 529 account number so that critical information is kept secure.

 You can also shop with Upromise, a free loyalty program that offers its members cash back for their purchases from a wide variety of businesses.
 When you connect your debit and/or credit card to your Upromise account, you can start earning rewards with your everyday shopping.
 Then link your Upromise account to your CollegeAdvantage Direct 529 Plan account to roll over these rebates.